syncfusion-content/xamarin-docs/Xamarin/Installation/install-nuget-packages.md

     **For example:** Install-Package Syncfusion.Xamarin.SfDataGrid -ProjectName SyncfusionXamarinApp

 3. By default, the package will be installed with latest version.
-You can give the required version with the -Version term like below to install the Syncfusion Xamarin NuGet packages in the appropriate versionn.
+You can give the required version with the -Version term like below to install the Syncfusion Xamarin NuGet packages in the appropriate version.

     ```Install-Package Syncfusion.Xamarin.SfDataGrid -Version 19.3.0.44```